Non-periodic Fourier propagation algorithms for partial differential equations: Conclusion

 \section{Conclusion}

-We introduced a fast Fourier spectral method for solving parabolic PDEs and SPDEs with non-periodic boundaries.
-We used fast trigonometric transforms in the interaction picture on a uniform grid.
-Our method applies to time-varying Dirichlet, Robin, and Neumann boundary conditions for arbitrary spatial dimensions and field components.
+We introduced two fast Fourier spectral methods for solving parabolic PDEs and SPDEs with non-periodic boundaries and a uniform spatial grid.
+One method evaluated derivatives using fast trigonometric transforms (FSD), the other used an interaction picture (FIP).
+Both can be applied to time-varying Dirichlet, Robin, and Neumann boundary conditions for arbitrary spatial dimensions and field components, provided suitable patch functions are available.
+We investigated a number of practical examples.
+Grids were mostly chosen so that the space-step error was dominant, in order to analyze the resulting spatial discretization errors.
+Results were compared with public domain implementations of Tau and Galerkin polynomial spectral methods.

-The results demonstrate that the{} Fourier Spectral derivative (FSD) and Fourier interaction picture (FIP) methods, which utilizes either the DST/DCT transform on a uniform grid, produces a lower RMS relative comparison error compared to the finite difference (FD) method.
-When the FIP method is combined with trigonometric transforms on a uniform grid, as demonstrated in solving the heat equation, the errors are accurate up to machine precision.
-This highlights the effectiveness of discrete trigonometric spectral methods when paired with an interaction picture approach on uniform grids.
-Furthermore, the FIP method could be extended to solve different problems, such as the nonlinear Schrödinger equation.

-For problems with smooth analytical solutions in the spatial domain, such as the nonlinear Schrödinger equation and double or triple simulton examples, the FSD method yields errors comparable to the Tau method in Dedalus.
-However, the Tau method shows better accuracy when considering multiple modes.
-Conversely, for cases involving rapidly varying spatial solutions, such as the Peregrine and Breather examples, the errors obtained using the FSD method are lower than those obtained from the Tau method in Dedalus.
+In cases with rapidly varying spatial solutions, such as the Peregrine and breather examples, the errors obtained using the Fourier methods are lower than those obtained from either polynomial method.
+For problems with smooth solutions relative to the spatial grid, the Fourier methods yield spatial errors comparable to or greater than the Tau method, due to its better scaling with spatial step-size, but less than the Galerkin algorithm.

+The FIP method is faster than the Tau and Galerkin methods for all linear and nonlinear cases studied.
+The FSD method is adaptable to a wider range of problems, and is also faster than the Tau and Galerkin methods in almost all cases.

+A scaling investigation was carried out in a nonlinear case, over spatial grid sizes from $20$ to $640$ grid points, using very small time-steps.
+Both Fourier methods gave an initially quadratic error scaling, $\propto\Delta x^{2}$, for small $\Delta t$, while the Tau method gave more rapid error reductions.
+Below the von Neumann stability limit of $\Delta x\le\sqrt{\Delta t}$, the FIP method gave lower errors, but at less than a quadratic rate, presumably needing a momentum-space filter \citep{drummond1983central}.
+The FSD method became unstable, while the Tau errors saturated.

+Timing results are due to a combination of algorithm, hardware and software.
+We found little timing change for small grids.
+With larger spatial grid size grew, there was a sub-linear timing increase for the Fourier methods.
+The Tau method was the slowest, and the speed ratio increased with grid size, with nearly an order of magnitude speed improvement for Fourier methods at the largest size.

+Complexity analysis allows one to understand how errors can be minimized for a given total resource use.
+In the Peregrine problem, using both midpoint and RK4 time-stepping, the FIP algorithm gave lower errors per resource use than the Tau method, although this algorithm appears to have a slightly higher asymptotic complexity exponent.